SakPetios/ExtraBytes/README.md

-# Sending packets via a raw socket in rust
+# Extra Bytes Added to Packet When Sending via Raw Socket (Rust + libc)

 ## Description

 I'm currently tring to send packets via a raw socket in rust.
 I'm currently using libc to manage the socket.
-I've had success with sending the packet but the packet sent is never the original one.
-Here's what's happening the packet I'm sending is this:
+I've had success with sending the packet but the packet sent is never the same as the original one.
+Here's what's happening, the packet I'm sending is this:
 ```rust
 const EXAMPLE: [u8; 44] = [